 The student will complete two 300-word progress reports describing the work completed for the internship to date and the educational components of the work.
-These are to be turned into the Internship Coordinator in person, on the google drive, or via e-mail.
+These progress reports are to be uploaded to the student’s internship folder on the Google drive.
 Due dates can be found in your Internship Agreement.

 Student Final Report

 A final report is required on the due date found in your Internship Agreement after your internship hours are completed.
 The report will be retained in the Program’s student file.

 - Description of the institution they are interning at (including size, admin structure, and mission)

 - Identify their supervisor and the supervisor’s role

 - The work completed for the internship and how it fulfilled the internship’s educational goals